sb53systems/G-Code-Flow-Temperature-Controller/README.md

 # Instructions and Prerequisites
 1. [Klipper_Estimator](https://github.com/Annex-Engineering/klipper_estimator) Script is required and must be in the same Folder with this Script (Included Klipper_Estimator.exe V 3.7.3), it estimate the time and the average flow rate for each move in the G-Code using Klipper Look-Ahead kinematics.

-2. The script can be used as a normal program by running the SB53-Systems.exe file and opening a GCode file manually, or by adding it to the Slicer as a post-processing script.
+2. The script can be used as a normal program by running the SB53-Systems.exe file and opening a G-Code file manually, or by adding it to the Slicer as a post-processing script.
   ![image](https://github.com/user-attachments/assets/3557a6ff-524f-4964-9cd2-044b01f46faa)

 ```
 D:\SB53_G-Code_Flow_Temperature_Controller_V1.1Beta\SB53-Systems.exe;
 ```

-3. Changing the initial layer temperature is important, the script automatically modifies the G-Code (M109 S) command or can change the specified print start macro.
+3. Changing the initial layer temperature is important, the script automatically modifies the G-Code (M109 S) command or change the specified print start macro.
 Example Below :
 ![image](https://github.com/user-attachments/assets/26b1e09e-0750-43f6-995f-8671da5838e0)
 ![image](https://github.com/user-attachments/assets/a3c814af-4522-4177-907c-7aab631505f7)